 - Forearm bones (radius and ulna) (Figure 1A)

 Most broken arms are caused by trauma.
 In younger people, common causes are falls from a height, sports injuries and motor vehicle accidents.
 In older people with weaker bones, a trip and fall from a standing height is a common cause of a broken arm.

 Sometimes it can be easy to tell that an arm is broken, such as when it looks crooked.
 Other times, if the broken bone has not moved far out of place, it can be difficult to tell.
 Generally, you should be evaluated by a health professional if your arm is:

 - Numb or tingly

 Any deep cuts that might be associated with a broken bone should also be checked immediately since there is a risk of infection with broken bones that come through the skin.

-Your doctor will perform a careful physical examination and make sure that all of the nerves and blood vessels in the arm are unharmed.
-In most cases, an x-ray will be done to diagnose a broken arm.
-For some breaks, more advanced imaging such as a CT scan or MRI may also be necessary.
+The doctor will check to make sure the nerves and blood vessels are okay.
+An x-ray is usually taken to diagnose a broken bone.
+Sometimes more studies, such as a CT scan or MRI, will be recommended.

 If the fracture is out of place, a doctor may try to straighten it (“reduce” the fracture).
 This is often done in the emergency department or within a few days after the break happens.
 In most cases, follow-up with a hand surgeon will be recommended.